 Despite this apparent stalemate over smartphone sales, a contest between the West and China has subsequently emerged over 5G, which is considered a fundamental basis of the Internet of Things (IoT), cloud computing, and “Big Data.”

 The basic discerning characteristic of 5G is that while it is indeed very fast, it does not have extensive range.
-Whereas 2G-4G can be delivered through cell phone towers over distances spanning several square miles, 5G physical transmitters must be installed on towers whose signals may cover an area equivalent to four American football fields in the open, or install multiple 5G transmitters within the same floor or floors of an office building.
+Whereas 2G-4G can be delivered through cell phone towers over distances spanning several square miles, 5G physical transmitters must be installed on towers whose signals may cover an area equivalent to four American football fields in the open, or or multiple 5G transmitters must be installed within the same floor or floors of an office building.

 Huawei and other major Chinese telecommunications infrastructure manufacturers and developers are building 5G towers across the world, and these companies are also blanketing their own country with them – more than 60 percent of 5G towers globally are Chinese-made, and 10.1 transmitters are available per each Chinese resident by the government’s last count (Gov.cn, February 12).
 The U.S. government has criticized these construction projects, suggesting that these systems may be used to siphon data back to Beijing (Federal Communications Commission, 2020).
 Moreover, quite a few countries have rejected China’s 5G infrastructure and technology after conducting their own risk assessments, and have pledged to develop their own networks or with U.S. help and coordination (Zaobao, May 20).

 5G could be very useful for Internet of things (IoT) applications in remote, industrial or transportation settings.
 Much of the “Big Data” referenced in the media comes from these small sensors, which can be placed in factories, buses or airplanes, or in remote areas to provide large amounts of structured data (such as numbers) and unstructured data (such as text, video and audio) in real-time directly to a cloud server.